Wedding receptions and funeral wakes

 Food service must adhere to the following guidance:

-Alcohol can be provided at a permitted wedding reception or funeral wake (in levels 0,1,2 and 3).
+Alcohol can be provided at a funeral wake (in levels 0,1,2 and 3).

 Alcohol must be provided in accordance with licensing requirements and care must be taken to ensure that physical distancing requirements are maintained.

 Venues must put in place the same mitigating measures as they would in other indoor hospitality settings.
 For example, guests should not approach the bar and protective screens should be used.